 And it plays an important role in the interaction between pathogens and the host cell.
-For example, immune cells in infected tissue cells release apoptosis in order to inhibit further reproduction of the pathogens – because viruses in dead cells cannot reproduce.
-On the other hand, certain viruses and bacteria can also inhibit apoptosis in the host cell, in order to assure their own survival.
+For example, immune cells induce apoptosis in infected tissue cells in order to inhibit further reproduction of the pathogens – because viruses cannot reproduce in dead cells.
+On the other hand, certain viruses and bacteria can also inhibit apoptosis in the host cell, in order to ensure their own survival.

-Also, when regulation of apoptosis within the organism has been interrupted, illnesses can arise.
-If apoptosis has, for example, been limited, this can lead to a breakdown of tolerance mechanisms and ultimately to an auto-immune disease; this disease causes the immune system to turn on the organism itself.
-In order to better understand these mechanisms, our scientists are decoding these signaling pathways, which regulate apoptosis in the cells of the immune system.
+Also, when regulation of apoptosis within the organism has been disabled, illnesses can arise.
+If, for example, apoptosis is too limited, a breakdown of tolerance mechanisms and ultimately auto-immune disease can occur; this disease causes the immune system to turn on the organism itself.
+In order to better understand these mechanisms, we are decoding these signaling pathways, which regulate the apoptosis in the cells of the immune system.

 Bachelor & Master